Museu Calouste Gulbenkian

 Museu Calouste Gulbenkian Review

-On its own lush grounds, the museum of the celebrated Calouste Gulbenkian Foundation, a cultural trust, houses treasures collected by Armenian oil magnate Calouste Gulbenkian (1869-1955) and donated to Portugal in return for tax concessions.
-The collection is split in two: one part is devoted to Egyptian, Greek, Roman, Islamic, and Asian art and the other to European acquisitions.
-Both holdings are relatively small, but the quality of the pieces is magnificent, and you should aim to spend at least two hours here.
+On its own lush grounds, the museum of the celebrated Calouste Gulbenkian Foundation, a cultural trust, houses treasures collected by Armenian oil magnate Calouste Gulbenkian.
+The collection is split in two: one part is devoted to Egyptian, Greek, Roman, Islamic, and Asian art, and the other to European acquisitions.
+Both holdings are small, but the quality of the pieces is magnificent, and you should aim to spend at least two hours here.
 English-language notes are available throughout.
 Varied and interesting temporary exhibitions are also often staged in the Foundation's main building.
-If it's all too much to take in at one time, break up your visit with a stop in the main museum's basement café-restaurant.
-There's also a large shop that sells posters and postcards.

 - Website: www.museu.gulbenkian.pt

-- Metro: São Sebastião or Praça de Espanha.
+- Subway: São Sebastião or Praça de Espanha

 - Location: The Modern City

 View deals in Lisbon for vacation packages, hotels, airfare, and more from our partners!More